espocrm/documentation/docs/administration/entity-manager.md

 # Entity Manager

 The Entity Manager tool is available from the Administration panel.
 It provides the ability to highly customize your EspoCRM instance.
-You are able to do the following:
+You are able to do the following.

 * Add new entity types.
 * Customize existing entity types: change labels, default order in list view, etc.
 * Configure fields: add new, customize existing ones.
 * Configure relationships: add new, change labels of existing ones.

-All customizations made via Entity Manager are stored in the `custom` directory.
-You can make customizations on a separate instance, then copy *custom* dir to your production instance and run rebuild (from administration panel or CLI).
+All customizations made via the Entity Manager are stored in the `custom` directory.
+You can make customizations on a separate instance, then copy the *custom* directory to your production instance and run rebuild (from the administration panel or CLI).

 In this article: